samuthekid/gitlab-ruby-yarn-imagemagick/README.md

 # gitlab-ruby-yarn-imagemagick
-Docker container for GitLab CI running Ruby, Bundler, Yarn and ImageMagick
+Docker container for GitLab CI running Ruby, Bundler, Yarn and ImageMagick, Gulp and can connect to SSH hosts.